-1. Market analysis 2.
-Real estate analysis 3.
-Financing analysis 4.
-Cost analysis, and Others 1.
-Programming B. Validation 2.
+A. Conceive 1.
+Market analysis 2.
+Real estate analysis The need for the project is 3.
+Financing analysis identified and a broad plan 4.
+Cost analysis, and for its implementation is Others formulated.
+1. Programming B. Validation 2.
 Real estate control 3.
 Financing acquisition The project financial 4.
 Cost analysis feasibility is confirmed, 5.
 Approval land is controlled, and a 6.
 Architectural design formal pro forma made.
 7. Land planning Some confirmation site 8.
 Traffic analysis and building design studies 9.
 Go or no go approval, and are made.
 This phase Others produces a go or no go decision.
 1. Design development C. Design 2.
 Schematics The design & construction 3.
-Preliminaries delivery system is selected 4.
-Construction document and documents adequate to production, and construct the project are Others prepared & issued for construction.
-1. Procurement D. Construction 2.
-Construction 3.
-Turnover The project is built & given 4.
-Warranty, and to the owner & occupant using Others the delivery system selected earlier.
+Preliminaries 4.
+Construction document delivery system is selected and documents adequate to production, and construct the project are Others prepared & issued for construction.

+D. Construction

+The project is built & given to the owner & occupant using the delivery system selected earlier.

-ho 363 Dec.
-92
+ho 363 Dec, 92